We’ve all been there.

 Asking is important.
 You’ll never fully fund your nonprofit without it, so it’s time to start working on any mindset issues you have so you can get out there and ask for what your nonprofit needs.

-Finally, remember that you’re not taking anything away from people when you ask.
+Remember that you’re not taking anything away from people when you ask for money.
 You are simply giving them to chance to participate in the work your nonprofit does.
 Simple as that.

 And lives will be changed because of it.